-Use special brushes and comes made especially for synthetic wigs.
+If you are wondering how to brush a wig, use special brushes and comes made especially for synthetic wigs.
 Check online, like on Amazon, or in beauty supply stores for the tools.
 Regular brushes could cause the wig's hair to break, split and become frizzy.
 If you HAVE to use a regular brush, make sure it has rubber tips on the bristles, which will prevent breakage.

 Wigs don't need to be washed after every use.
 If you are using a lot of product in the wig (which isn't recommended!), you should wash it after eight or so uses.
 Beauty supply stores should have specialty shampoos and spray conditioners that are meant for synthetic wigs.
-Let your wig dry on something tall and thing, like a bottle of hairspray and air-dry only!
+Let your wig dry on something tall and thin, like a bottle of hairspray and air-dry only!
 Do not brush your wig until it is fully dried.

-Avoid using products like hairspray and gel meant for human hair; these items can deteriorate your wig's fibers.
+If you are looking for how to keep synthetic from frizzing, avoid using products like hairspray and gel meant for human hair; these items can deteriorate your wig's fibers.
 Instead, use a bottle of water to gently wet the wig and style with a wig brush or, better yet, your fingertips.